Risks of underage drinkingRisky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 Drinking and School

-Teens who drink tend to do worse in school.
 Over time, too much alcohol damages brain cells.
 This can lead to behavior problems and lasting damage to memory, thinking, and judgment.
-As a result, your teen's grades may suffer and their behaviors may get them into trouble.
+Teens who drink tend to do poorly in school and their behaviors may get them into trouble.

 Health Problems Related to Alcohol